 The heart possesses an intelligence of its own

-We are always in the middle of life, we are always subject to the fast pace of the changes around us.
+We are always in the middle of life, we are always subject to the faster pace of changes around us.

-We are facing more and more difficulties and challenges, but at the same time we have at hand and tailor-made solutions.
+We are facing more and more difficulties and challenges, but at the same time we also have solutions to match.

 The most handy tool is our very heart.
 But what is the heart and what are its qualities?